cmiles74/clj-webdriver/README.md

 vagrant up
 ```

+You may access the project from the `/vagrant` directory, this is a
+shared folder providing direct access to this project's folder.

 After Vagrant completes setting up the machine, you will have a
 virtual machine running Ubuntu Precise 32-bit with Selenium Grid and
 the browsers installed and configured.
 You may access the grid at